 Maximo tore his gaze away from her heaving bosom to fix on her crystalline eyes, bright with fury.
 Merlin, but she was attractive when she was angry!

 "I did not kill your father," he said, voice deep and rough.
 "He was already dead when I arrived.
 I would have saved him if I could.
-All I can do now is protect his only daughter.
+All I can do now is try to protect his only daughter.
 You must wed me, and the marriage must be consummated by midnight tomorrow, or I will have no choice but to hand you over to your father's enemies."

 Maddy sighed with rapture and rolled onto her back, squirming into a more comfortable position on the worn velvet coverlet, already anticipating what would happen next.
 Estelle might resist for another fifty pages or so, but ultimately, she would succumb to Maximo's charms, and realise that they were meant for one another.
 And then they would go to bed together.
 That was the sort of story Freya Lovelace wrote, and the sort of story that kept Maddy turning pages.